nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 Take *NOTE* that you are creating these Nginx variables that reference different tables and values from both the GeoLite2 database files.

-1. Using the N4A web console, create a new file for your new Host, http://geo.example.com, `/etc/nginx/conf.d/geo.example.com.conf`, copy and paste this example:
+1. Using the N4A web console, create a new file, `/etc/nginx/conf.d/geo.example.com.conf`, for your new test Host, http://geo.example.com.
+You can copy/paste this example:

 ```nginx
 # Nginx 4 Azure - geo.example.com.conf